While some cruise lines are all-inclusive, most others expect passengers to reward gratuities according to proper cruise etiquette.

 Tipping Guidelines for Cruisers

-I recently asked my readers to send me cruise questions.
+I write a regular cruise column for a large news organization, and I recently asked my readers to send me cruise questions.
 What I discovered is that I often forget that most people know far less about cruising than I do.
 So, once in a while I like to write a basic article for people with just rudimentary cruising experience.
 More experienced cruisers may find things in there they forget or hadn't considered as well.

 This week I want to talk about proper tipping etiquette on cruises.